CUH Logo

 We currently accept referrals from Addenbrooke’s ENT and Neurology clinics.
 Your ENT or Neurology consultant will refer you for vestibular assessment and/or rehabilitation if appropriate.

-If you feel you have balance problems please speak to your GP.
+If you feel you have balance problems please speak to your GP in the first instance.

 Other activities of the Vestibular (Balance) Service